 What I like about Norwegian is the age of their planes.
-Norwegian’s fleet consists of more than 100 aircraft including Boeing 737-800s for its short-haul operation and Boeing 787 Dreamliners for its long-haul operation.
+Norwegian’s fleet consists of more than 100 aircraft, including Boeing 737-800s for its short-haul operation and Boeing 787 Dreamliners for its long-haul operation.
 With an average fleet age of just 3.6 years, Norwegian has one of the youngest and greenest fleets in the world.
-This means that their Premium product is consistent across the fleet and you can enjoy flying transatlantic in the newest planes.
+This means that their Premium product is consistent across the fleet, and you can enjoy flying transatlantic in the newest planes.

 What Do You Get If You Fly In Norwegian’s Premium Cabin?

-Lounge access at selected airports (from a partnership with No1 lounges)
+- Lounge access at selected airports (from a partnership with No1 lounges)

-Fast Track through security where available
+- Fast Track through security where available

-Comfortable seat in the Premium cabin with 46 inch legroom (compares with 38 inches on BA World Traveller Plus)
+- Comfortable seat in the Premium cabin with 46 inch legroom (compares with 38 inches on BA World Traveller Plus)

-2 checked bags x 20 kg included (compares to 2x23kg luggage on BA World Traveller Plus)
+- 2 checked bags x 20 kg included (compares to 2x23kg luggage on BA World Traveller Plus)

-Complimentary drinks before departure
+- Complimentary drinks before departure

-3-course dinner including drinks
+- 3-course dinner including drinks

-USB charger and power outlet by your seat
+- USB charger and power outlet by your seat

-State-of-the-art touch screen entertainment system
+- State-of-the-art touch screen entertainment system

 Norwegian Airlines Premium Menu

-A cold pasta/salad starter
+- A cold pasta/salad

-For the main course you have the choice between either a meat or fish dish served with vegetables and potatoes or rice, accompanied by a bread roll and butter
+- Either a meat or fish dish served with vegetables and potatoes or rice, accompanied by a bread roll and butter

-A light meal such as a salad or cold cuts with a bread roll and butter, or a sandwich
+- A light meal such as a salad or cold cuts with a bread roll and butter, or a sandwich

 - A sweet or savoury treat